peterfab9845/WebCheckers/docs/DesignDoc.md

 # Executive Summary

-> WebChecker is a platform designed for players to link up and play checkers online.
+> WebCheckers is a platform designed for players to link up and play checkers online.
 Players get to choose to either to play against an Artificial Intelligence or to choose from a list of active players that are not in a game.
 After choosing the type of game to play, the user is brought to a screen with the board shown on it, and their opponent also is brought to the same game but from the opposite perspective.
 From there, they will continue to play the game while being held to the rules of the game.
 Lastly, players will be able to save and re-watch games they have played in the past.

 ## Purpose